proeseler/Quantum-Machine-Learning/README.md

 # Quantum-Machine-Learning
-This repository is a tutorial on quantum machine learning.
+This repository will include toy examples of quantum machine learning (WIP).